How to avoid parking tickets

 3 Displaying Your Ticket

 If you have a special permit to park, such as a disabled permit or residents' permit, you still risk getting a fine if it isn't displayed clearly.
-This also applies to your parking ticket.
 If the traffic warden can't clearly see your ticket or permit is visible, they are within their rights to fine you.

 4 Single Yellow Lines